Skip to content

 Fast creation, richer editing

 Many transactions are designed so creation is quick and requires minimal information.
+After creation, editing the record reveals additional fields and options.
+This pattern applies across most transactions in SARA.

 Ownership and handoffs